Ingleside (Catonsville, Maryland): Ingleside

 Ingleside was then purchased by Antonio Carozza in August 1919.
-Carozza was a businessman who specialized in road construction, operating Fisher & Carozza Brothers and also Carozza-Rowe Construction.
+Carozza was a businessman who specialized in road construction, operating Fisher & Carozza Brothers and also the Carozza-Rowe Construction Company.
 He also operated a quarry in nearby Ellicott City, Maryland.
 In May 1920 Carozza was charged with violating the Volstead Act with the seizure of 470 to 520 cases of whiskey worth $50,000 on the premises.
 The trial became part of the Triaca Conspiracy, also known as the "Million Dollar Whiskey Conspiracy" of 1922.
 Afterward, Carozza and John H. Leonard purchased the steamship Bella from the U.S. Navy for $250,000, forming the Bella Steamship company, telling the media he did not know what he would use it for.
 The Bella was scuttled on 18 June 1922 in San Salvador followed by an insurance claim.

-In 1926, Carozza mortgaged the Ingleside estate to his Carozza-Rowe business partner H.M.
-Rowe and again to Addison E. Mullikin.
-Rowe's son Harry M. Rowe Jr. killed his father, stabbed his half-sister, pushed his stepmother into a fireplace fire, and was found dead in the Severn river soon afterward.
+Early in 1926, Carozza mortgaged the Ingleside estate to his Carozza-Rowe business partner H.M.
+Rowe.
+However, in May 1926 at the Rowe family's home near Ingleside, Rowe's son Harry M. Rowe Jr. killed his father by hitting him in the head with a crowbar, stabbed his half-sister, pushed his stepmother into a fireplace fire, and was found dead in the Severn River in Annapolis, Maryland soon afterward.
+Following this incident, Carozza mortgaged the Ingleside estate to attorney Addison E. Mullikin, who used it as a campaign workplace in his unsuccessful 1926 bid to become Maryland's governor.

 Through the 1930s Carozza rented rooms in the mansion to different families.
 By the time Carozza died in June 1950, the estate was reduced to 230 acres.